Tridentopsis brevis

-Tridentopsis brevis is a species of parasitic pencil catfish native to South America.

-Tridentopsis brevis is distributed in the Amazon River basin in Brazil.
+Tridentopsis brevis is a species of freshwater ray-finned fishes belonging to the family Trichomycteridae, the pencil and parasitic catfishes, and the subfamily Tridentinae, the pygmy pencil catfishes.
+This catfish is found in South America, #in the Amazon River basin in Brazil.
 T. brevis lives in the sand of shallow rivers and creeks.
 It is parasitic, entering the gill chambers of larger catfishes.
 It is also known for entering, probably by mistake, the urethra of mammals urinating under water.